 - Robert W. Berliner Award for Excellence in Renal Physiology of the American Physiological Society, Renal Section

 - Chair of the Secretion and Absorption Commission of the International Union of Physiological Sciences

 - Executive editor of Pflügers Archiv - European Journal of Physiology (2007-2016)

 - Chair of Radboudumc' s UMC-Raad (2008-2010)

 - Member of the organizing committee of the Kidney Week of the American Society of Nephrology (2013)

-- Member of various scientific associations: Nederlandse Vereniging voor Fysiologie, Nederlandse Federatie voor Nefrologie, American Society of Nephrology, International Society of Nephrology, American Physiological Society
+- Member of scientific associations: NL Vereniging voor Fysiologie, NL Federatie voor Nefrologie, American Society of Nephrology, International Society of Nephrology, American Physiological Society

-- Member of the editorial board of various scientific magazines: Journal of the American Society of Nephrology, Kidney International, American Journal of Physiology, Renal Physiology, Acta Physiological
+- Editorial board member of the magazines: Journal of the American Society of Nephrology, Kidney International, American Journal of Physiology, Renal Physiology, Acta Physiological

 René Bindels' research group studies the regulation of ion transport processes in kidney and small intestine in health and disease.
 Current projects involve the molecular mechanisms underlying rare tubulopathies and the regulation of the newly identified calcium, magnesium and sodium transporters.read more